sigfredonin/Z80-John-Bell-80-280/README.md

 But being aware of the aliasing could help in understanding the behavior of a malfunctioning program.

+A simple example of a program that accesses aliased memory is one that tries to use more stack space than is available.
+When stack pointer drops below the beginning of the RAM space, it will wrap to the top of RAM and overwrite the data there, probably the bottom of the stack.
+The program will not malfunction until it pops the corrupted stack data, perhaps much later.
+An easy way for this to happen is for a recursive subroutine to recurse too far.

 ### Interrupt Request

 The Z80 PIO can request an interrupt on completion of an I/O operation by activating its /INTREQ line (pin 23).